ningwaa/FreshAlert/README.md

 Features
 Multi-Profile Support
-Create and manage profiles for multiple family members (e.g., Jane, Jack, Juliet).
+Create and manage profiles for multiple family members (e.g, Jane, Jack, Juliet).

 Individualized settings such as dietary restrictions, age, and preferences.